There are federal and local laws that protect mothers who want to breastfeed. View the information below for more details.

-Section 7(r) of the Fair Labor Standards Act requires employers to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has a need to express the milk.
+An employer shall provide reasonable break time for an employee to express breast milk for her nursing child for 1 year after the child’s birth each time such employee has need to express the milk.

 A place, other than a bathroom, to express milk that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

 *certain exemptions may apply.
 Please read the full Federal Law to understand what those exemptions may be and how they may apply to your business.